Understanding Other’s Perceptions

 When I’m on a bus or subway, I like looking around and trying to see how much I can tell about the fellow passengers just by looking at them.
 It is a simple way I try to keep myself in practice of noticing small details about people.

 But just as important is the ability to understand how you are being perceived by others.
-We often plow ahead with our ideas without any thought as to how other perceive our actions and attitudes.
+We often plow ahead with our ideas without any thought as to how others perceive our actions and attitudes.

-Here are somethings to ask yourself after interactions with others:
+Here are some things to ask yourself after interactions with others:

-• What did the person hear?
+- What did the person hear?
 What you said and what they heard may be very different things.
 Based on what you know about the person, which parts of your conversation would they be likely to remember?
 If they were to immediately summarize your conversation with someone else, what are likely to be the main points they remember?

-• Did they feel threatened?
+- Did they feel threatened?
 If you challenge the status quo, don’t assume that others will focus on the value of your ideas.
 Entrenched stakeholders are often threatened by new ideas.
-This is especially true if you are dealing with people who over many years have molded their jobs into positions that require very little real work.
+This is especially true if you are dealing with people, who over many years, have molded their jobs into positions that require very little real work.

-• How do they perceive your authority?
+- How do they perceive your authority?
 Misreading this piece of information can cause all kinds of roadblocks.

-1. Graham Lutz, The Young Capitalist on August 29th, 2007 6:39 am
+Graham Lutz, The Young Capitalist says

 This is a good tip for me.
 I tend to be “overbearing” I’m told.
 I am just trying to let people know something they apparently don’t already know. but I’ll need to think about their perception of what I am doing first, huh?